shaunlebron/history-of-lisp-parens/README.md

 Interlisp teletype editor, to see what it might look like as a screen-based editor.

-Rather than conventional pretty-printing seen in later screen-based editors, Nokolisp's editor displayed a subexpression on each line, allowing you to move a cursor up and down to select one to operate on.
+Nokolisp's editor displayed a subexpression on each line, allowing you to move a cursor up and down to select one to operate on.
+Conventional pretty-print could be toggled with `p`.

 For example, there is a builtin function `fib`: